Parisian chic meets Maroc at this colourful, light-filled riad, with a pool, gardens and helpful staff, providing an oasis in the heart of the Medina

 touchstone.
 Monique tends to play classical composers in the

-afternoon to North African music and then to Jazz and Baroque later
+North African music and then to Jazz and Baroque later in the

 Monique’s chief-of-staff Abdelkader, who speaks excellent English, often officiates at breakfast.
 This is billed as a Franco-Marocain event and includes freshly squeezed orange juice, a fruit salad that changes daily, Moroccan bread, melaoui and mil trous pancakes, jams and honey and, of course, a choice of black or mint tea, or coffee.

 You’ll be asked at breakfast what you’d like to eat for supper.
 Monique will have her own ideas, according to which vegetables are in season, but is happy to tailor meals to your requirements.
-Starters tend to be a salad variant – fennel, aubergine or tomato – whilst the main course will probably be a beef, lamb or chicken tagine, lovingly prepared by Hadija, Norma’s in-house cuisiniere.
+Starters tend to be a salad variant - fennel, aubergine or tomato - whilst the main course will probably be a beef, lamb or chicken tagine, lovingly prepared by Hadija, Norma’s in-house cuisiniere.
 Dinners end on a more European note with, perhaps, clafoutis, crème caramèle or even an apple crumble.
-You can choose from a small selection of white, rosé and red Moroccan wines and other alcoholic drinks: fresh orange juice, and still and sparkling water are also always available.
+There’s a variety of alcoholic drinks available.

 Unless you really enjoy the heat avoid the summer months: temperatures can soar into the mid 40s and keeping your cool in the souks becomes doubly difficult.
 At any other time of year Fes is a great place to be and Riad Norma is well equipped for the colder months with an open fire, patio heaters and hot air heating in all of its suites.